Red Cliffs Lodge

 Most start here, the district closest to Moab.
 Park and gawk at the Grand View Point turnoff, or take the easy two-mile hike for even more perspective.
 Mesa Arch is also quick & pretty.
 The 100-mile White Rim Road is famous among 4WDrivers, motorcyclists and mountain bikers.
 It’s fairly intensive, so whether you’re spending a few days doing the whole thing or tackling a section on a day trip, you’ll need a permit.
 Check road conditions at the visitor center and make sure you’re properly equipped.

 Southeast of the Colorado River, Needles holds a hundred stunning hikes and world-class off-roading.
 Plenty to see on day hikes (Pothole Point, Cave Springs) or drive and camp a few days for even more (Chesler Park Loop).
 Research the roads, reserve your park permits, tune up your 4WD and cut as deep into the Canyonlands map as you dare.

 The (wild) west district.
 Don’t go here.
 It’s too remote and you’re not tough enough.
 And it’s too beautiful to tolerate (see: Doll house; Maze Overlook).
 Okay, fine.
 If you insist.
-But take extra water, extra gas, a GPS and a topo map of Canyonlands.
+But take extra water, extra gas, sensible shoes, a GPS and a topo map of Canyonlands.
 Your phone can’t save you here.